Best Mouse for PUBG - The Ultimate Guide

 PUBG is, as far as Battle Royale games go, one of the most straightforward games of the bunch.
 It's first person, doesn't feature any abilities or other wacky stuff, movement is pretty realistic, ...
 Because of the fact that you can't build or fly your way out of trouble your aim is going to be one of the most significant factors in winning fights, and as a result of that you'll need a solid, dependable mouse which doesn't necessarily need too many extra frills.

 We recommend to go for a reliable, well built mouse with a good sensor and, perhaps most importantly, a nice and comfortable feeling in your hand.
+There's no need to go for anything super complicated for this game.
 The professionals seem to agree with that, with most of these mice featuring little to no extra buttons or other special functions, and some of these mice are universally lauded for their top shape.

-Lots of PUBG pros have come from CSGO, so perhaps it’s not that surprising that Zowie’s widely lauded EC shape is a staple on many pro desks, though the G Pro Wireless has taken over the crown these days.
+Lots of PUBG pros have come from CSGO, so perhaps it's not that surprising that Zowie's widely lauded EC shape is a staple on many pro desks, though the inevitable G Pro Wireless pops up in this game as well.

 As used by Moody, BreaK, Krama, ...